COVID-19 Vaccine Information

 Will more than one dose of COVID-19 vaccine be required?
 It depends on which vaccine you receive.
 Some COVID-19 vaccines require two doses to complete the series and to build the best immune response.
 If a second dose is required, it is very important that you receive the vaccine from the same manufacturer both times and get the doses within the required time frame to ensure the best protection from COVID-19.

-• The Pfizer and Moderna vaccine require two doses.
+• The Pfizer and Moderna vaccine requires two doses.
 If you receive the Pfizer vaccine the second dose needs to be 21 days after the first dose, and the second dose of the Moderna vaccine needs to be 28 days after the first.

 • The Johnson & Johnson vaccine only requires one dose to build the best immune response.